christopher5106/christopher5106.github.io/_posts/2016-09-16-about-loss-functions-multinomial-logistic-logarithm-cross-entropy-square-errors-euclidian-absolute-frobenius-hinge.markdown

 In machine learning many different losses exist.

-A loss is a "penalty" score to reduce with the training of the algorithm on data.
+A loss is a "penalty" score to reduce when training an algorithm on data.
 It is usually called the **objective function** to optimize.

-Let's remind the different loss for the different cases.
+Let's remind the different losses for the different cases.
 Knowing each of them will help the datascientists choose the right one for his problem.

-Let's remind a few concepts.

 # The likelihood and the log loss